 Take a Look At Your Own Actions First

-Before you go to your spouse about a problem you have with them, take a look at your own actions.
+A really important piece of marriage advice she gave me is that before you go to your spouse about a problem you have with them, take a look at your own actions.
 Mom always said that you need to evaluate your part in the problems before you go to your partner about it.
 You might find that you are a big part of the problem yourself.

 I’ve really taken this counsel to heart.
 When I have a problem with something Austin is doing or not doing, I take a look at my part in the problem.
 I ask myself what have I done that is contributing to the issue.
-More often then not, the issues never even make it to him, because I resolve them in myself.
+More often than not, the issues never even make it to him, because I resolve them in myself.

 I find that I am the root cause of a lot of my issues with Austin.
 Normally, a problem arises because of selfishness, jealousy, or sin on my part.
 When I am selfish, I have a self-centered attitude and I expect him to meet my needs more than what God designed him to do.

 Mom painted this scenario to me to explain her line of thinking.
-She said, “Keelie, if you think your husband isn’t doing enough of something for you, ask yourself if you are doing enough of that same thing for him.
+She said, “Keelie if you think your husband isn’t doing enough of something for you, ask yourself if you are doing enough of that same thing for him.
 For example, if you think he should give you more compliments, ask yourself when is the last time you complimented him”.

 This bit of counsel has saved my marriage so many fights.
 I find that most of the problems I have need to be resolved in my own mind.
 Austin usually has little or nothing to do with the issue.